sojibhasan0304/personal-calendar-database-sql/README.md

 4. Execute the script step by step or run the full script.
 5. Check the inserted data and output queries using `SELECT` statements.

-## Report

-The full project report is included in the `docs` folder:

-A GitHub-friendly written report is also available here: